railsware/plunger/README.md

     plunger --help

-### Configure
+### Configure command

 Synopsis:

     plunger configure

-It will ask your about required options and store configuration to ~/.gem/plunger
+It will ask your about required options and store configuration to *~/.gem/plunger*

+### Push command

+Synopsis:

+    plunger push

+## Developer Flow

+* Go to your VCS project and optionally switch to your working branch.
+* Finish feature/fix implementation.
+* Type ``plunger push``.
+* Follow instructions and it generate and push changeset to codereview server.